dsmaugy/kubernetes-herodotus/README.md

 - `python3` (tested with >=3.8.13 but honestly any relatively modern Python3 should do)

 To build the custom scheduler binary, you also need `docker` with `buildx` (see [here](https://github.com/kubernetes/kubernetes/tree/v1.26.4/build#requirements))
-This is not required if you just want to test the program, as the built images are hosted on this public Github container registry.
+This is not required if you just want to test the program as the built images are hosted on this public Github container registry.

 ## Installation
 1. Run `install.sh` to add the `kubectl herodotus` plugin to PATH.
-Unless you manually add it to PATH, this moves it to `/usr/local/bin` which requires sudo access.
+    - This moves it to `/usr/local/bin` which requires sudo access.
 2. Run `kubectl apply -f deploy/herodotus-scheduler.yml`.
-This will install all the required service accounts/permissions for the custom scheduler, the custom scheduler itself, the HTTP metric expose endpoint, and any required services to expose the program.
+    - This will install all the required service accounts/permissions for the custom scheduler, the custom scheduler itself, the HTTP metrics endpoint, and the required services to expose the program.
+    - Container images are specified on line 105 and 159 respectively.
+These point to the Github container registry hosted on this repo.
+There is a Github Action that builds and pushes the images on every push to main.
+    - There are scripts in `scripts/` that will automatically build and push `herodotus-scheduler` and `herodotus-endpoint`.

 ## Building
+All build steps are run from repo root directory.

+### Building herodotus-scheduler
+1. Run `kubernetes_src/build/run.sh make kube-scheduler`
+2. Run `docker build . --tag <YOUR_TAG>`

+### Building herodotus-endpoint
+1. Run `docker build herodotus_endpoint/ --tag <YOUR_TAG>`

 ## Usage